 See also: windowsize, mousemode, Window preferences, the ChimeraX menu

-A panel may appear within the ChimeraX window when a tool is started (for example, from the Tools menu), or as the result of a calculation (for example, the interfaces command shows a chain-chain network diagram) or opening a certain type of data (for example, opening a density map starts Volume Viewer).
+A panel may appear within the ChimeraX window when a tool is started (for example, from the Tools menu or with the command toolshed show), or as the result of a calculation (for example, the interfaces command shows a chain-chain network diagram) or opening a certain type of data (for example, opening a density map starts Volume Viewer).
 Panels may include clickable icons, interactive 2D representations like network diagrams, and (rendered) HTML with links and images, as in the Help Viewer.
 Users can define custom panels of buttons with the buttonpanel command.

 A context menu is raised by right-clicking* parts of the interface.
-See also: selection context menus
+See also: selection context menus, Right Mouse icons

-*for Mac touchpad or single-button mouse, Ctrl-click replaces “right-click” for showing context menus
+*for Mac trackpad or single-button mouse, Ctrl-click replaces “right-click” for showing context menus

 A panel can be: